Name of Staff: Prakash V. Arumugam

 In WOU, he has been tasked with the running of the postgraduate programmes; namely the CEMBA and CEMPA programmes.
 He teaches in undergraduate and postgraduate courses in both the distance learning and full-time programmes of WOU.
 Mr. Prakash mainly lectures in the areas of public administration and economics.

 In the international front, he is a member of the International Academic Board of the Commonwealth Executive MBA/PA Programmes, Commonwealth of Learning, Canada since 2011.
-He also holds memberships in several local and international professional associations including the Malaysian Economic Association.
+Holding memberships in several local and international professional associations including the Malaysian Economic Association, he is also an HRDF certified trainer.

 Course / Module Writing Experience